Career services at CAPS

 In our fast paced world, it is not surprising that making decisions about career and majors can be confusing.
 Some students are establishing their career identities, exploring their interests, discovering their strengths, and identifying values that they hope to realize in their adult lives; whereas other students may be reexamining their career identities and changing directions.

-Counseling Services provides career assessment and interpretations using the Strong Interest Inventory/Skills Confidence Inventory (listed below) and the Myers-Briggs Type Indicator (listed below) and will assist students in addressing career difficulties and decisions in group or individual sessions.
+CAPS provides career assessment and interpretations using the Strong Interest Inventory/Skills Confidence Inventory (listed below) and the Myers-Briggs Type Indicator (listed below) and will assist students in addressing career difficulties and decisions in group or individual sessions.
 Fees are charged for both assessments.
-Students who are clients at Counseling Services may discuss their interest with their therapist who will refer them for a Career Walk-In Interpretation appointment.
-Students who are not clients at Counseling Services may contact Counseling Services to request a Career Walk-In Interpretation appointment.
+Students who are clients at CAPS may discuss their interest with their therapist who will refer them for a Career Walk-In Interpretation appointment.
+Students who are not clients at CAPS may contact the office to request a Career Walk-In Interpretation appointment.
 The Career Walk-In Interpretation session is approximately 90 minutes.

 Students may also address concerns related to career uncertainties by exploring their values, skills, and interests in a two credit hour class listed as EDCEP 202, which is an eight-week online class that is offered during the Fall and Spring semester.